ruxartic/zen-anime-dl/README.md

 <details>
 <summary>Installing Dependencies</summary>

 You can install the required dependencies using your system's package manager.
-Below are the commands for popular Linux distributions:

 ### Ubuntu/Debian